vegertar/train/README.md

 ### Third-Class Capital

-All province capitals except of mentioned cities early are considered as the third-class capitals, they are responsible for taking communicates between second-class influx of present district and local region, or communicating with other capitals within same district.
+All province capitals except of mentioned cities earlier are considered as the third-class capitals, they are responsible for taking communicates between second-class influx of present district and local region, or communicating with other capitals within same district.

 From now on, any province capitals in China can talk to each other at least in logical organization chart.
 For example, if Kunming would like to reach to Hangzhou, the routing path might be `Kunming->Chengdu->Shanghai->Hangzhou`.